-For the participating named executive officers, the identification and weighting of the CIP components was uniform and limited to core diluted earnings per share and efficiency ratio.
-For certain other business executives participating in the plan, the applicable CIP components included individualized performance criteria related to the executive's duties or performance components within the business line the executive manages.
+For the participating named executive officers (except Mr. Reddin), the identification and weighting of the CIP components was uniform and limited to core diluted earnings per share and efficiency ratio.
+For Mr. Reddin, the identification and weighting of the CIP components included core diluted earnings per share

+(weighted at 25%), efficiency ratio (weighted at 25%), and total business unit revenue (weighted at 50%).
+For certain other business executives participating in the plan, the applicable CIP components included other individualized performance criteria related to the executive's duties or performance components within the business line the executive manages.
 Further, the weighting of the CIP components may vary among the other participants in the CIP.
-The weighting of the CIP components for the named executive officers participating in the CIP in 2020 was as follows:
+The weighting of the CIP components for the named executive officers participating in the CIP in 2021 was as follows:

-Component Weighting
+Component Weighting (all NEOs except Reddin) Weighting (Reddin)

-Core Diluted Earnings per Share 50%
+Core Diluted Earnings per Share 50% 25%

-Efficiency Ratio 50%
+Efficiency Ratio 50% 25%

+Total Business Unit Revenue 0% 50%

-Generally, each component (other than individual goals) has three performance levels that determine the participant's payout for that component: Threshold, Target and Maximum.
+Generally, each component has three performance levels that determine the participant's payout for that component: Threshold, Target and Maximum.
 Absent exercise of Committee discretion, no payout is earned for a component if the Company's performance is below the Threshold.
 The Company's performance at the Threshold level for a component entitles the participant to 50% of the participant's targeted benefit times the weighting factor for such component.
 The Company's performance at the Target level for a component entitles the participant to 100% of the participant's targeted benefit times the weighting factor for such component.
 The Company's performance at the Maximum level entitles the participant to 200% of the participant's targeted benefit times the weighting factor for such component.
 Performance in excess of the Maximum does not entitle the participant to a benefit in excess of the maximum benefit times the weighting of that component.
 If the performance with respect to any component is in excess of the Threshold but less than the Maximum, then the participant's entitlement is a prorated percentage computed based upon the Company's actual performance in proportion to the closest performance level for that component.